Code-Institute-Submissions/milestone-2-Interactive-Frontend/README.md

 -   #### First Time Visitor Goals

-    1. As a First Time Visitor, I want to easily navigate the site and learn more about the services offered and past services rendered.
+    1. As a First Time Visitor, I want to easily navigate the site and learn more about the services offered and past services rendered, in addition I want to have the ability to send emails and check Google Maps.

         1. Upon entering the site, users are automatically shown with a easily readable navigation bar to go to the page of their choice.
 Underneath the navigation bar is the most current event happening with full details.
 The footer has all social media links as well as the option to download the most current flyer.
         2. The page choices are made immediately below the company banner/logo.
         3. The user has multiple options, click any page link action buttons or scroll down.
 Both options will give valuable user information about the company.
+        4. On the locations page I was able to easily access Google maps and check for location markers.
+        5. On the contact page I was able to input data and successfully send an email to website host.

     2. As a First Time Visitor, I want to be able to easily be able to navigate throughout the different pages to find content.

         1. The site has been designed to be fluid and never to disrupt the user experience.
 At the top of each page there is a navigation bar that is identical on all pages, each page has the hover feature to tell the user which page they are currently on.
-        2. At the bottom of the first 3 pages there is a redirection call to action to ensure the user always has somewhere to go and doesn't feel trapped as they get to the bottom of the page.
+        2. At the bottom of the first 6 pages there is a redirection call to action to ensure the user always has somewhere to go and doesn't feel trapped as they get to the bottom of the page.
         3. On the Contact Us Page, after a form response is submitted, the page refreshes the information and clears out the previously used information.

     3. As a First Time Visitor, I want to look for previous services rendered to understand what their past clients had purchased.
 I also want to locate their social media links to see their following on social media to determine how trusted and known they are.
         1. Once the new visitor has seen the past events they will have a better understanding of the services offered.
         2. Each visitor can select the services they dersire individually.
+        3. Each visitor can check pricing for services and send an inquiry email to negotiate business.

 -   #### Returning Visitor Goals

     1. As a Returning Visitor, I want to find the new sponsored events and promotional deals.

         1. These are clearly shown in the Past Events & Gallery page.
-        2. If interested in services again they will be directed to the Contact Us page.
+        2. If interested in services again they will be directed to the Contact Us page for communication via email to the website email services.
+        3. On the pricing page a potential customer can select which services they require and contact host via email.

     2. As a Returning Visitor, I want to find the best way to get in contact with the company with any additional questions I may have.

         1. The navigation bar clearly highlights the "Contact Us" Page.
-        2. Here they can fill out the form on the page or are told that alternatively they can message the company on social media.
+        2. Here they can fill out the form on the page or are told that alternatively they can message the company on social media or directly send an email.
-        3. The footer contains links to the company's Facebook, Twitter and Instagram pages.
+        3. The footer contains links to the company's Facebook, Twitter and Instagram, etc social media pages.
         4. Whichever link they click, it will be open up in a new tab to ensure the user can easily get back to the website.
         5. The email button is set up to automatically open up your email app and autofill there email address in the "To" section.